 - Submit the link to the HelloWorld.md file on your Github repo.

-As a developer with over 7 years of experience I have never used Git for versioning and only couple of times have accessed Github only to download Zend Framework 2 and the Skeleton Application that can be downloaded via zipped file.
+I have never used Git for versioning as a developer with over 7 years of experience.
+I have accessed Github only to download Zend Framework 2 and the Skeleton Application that can be downloaded via zipped file.

 So with no experience I had to figure out how to do all the requirements the proper way.